mjzac/thor/README.md

 | typescript                      | JavaScript compiler/type checker that boosts JavaScript productivity  |

 To install or update these dependencies you can use either `npm` or `yarn`.

+# Hackathon Starter Project
+A majority of this quick start's content was inspired or adapted from Sahat's excellent [Hackathon Starter project](https://github.com/sahat/hackathon-starter) and [TypeScript Node Starter](https://github.com/Microsoft/TypeScript-Node-Starter).